jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Same as above, but with mod scaling enabled for extra polish.
 (This rescales the Main menu to be true 4k)

-Same as above, but with mod scaling enabled for extra polish.
-(This rescales the Main menu to be true 4k)

 🟡 ❓ Need Help?

 This mod isn’t super beginner-friendly, so some modding knowledge helps!
 If you get stuck or have questions, shoot me a message! 📩